 End Sub

-How to Unlock Locked Cells in Excel Forgot Password
+How to Unlock a Cell in Excel

 If you don’t remember the password for the locked Excel worksheet, you need an intelligent password cracking tool that actually delivers results.
 There are some other ways, too, but the success rate might be lower, and you might end up losing important content.

-Way 1.
-Unprotect excel cells using PassWiper for Excel [100% Safe and Working]
+Unlock Excel Cells Using PassWiper for Excel [100% Safe and Working]

 PassWiper for Excel is an advanced tool that is used by professionals to bypass the restrictions and editing limitations for Excel sheets.